opentap/opentap/doc/Developer Guide/Appendix A/Readme.md

 ```

 -	Requires the **Name** parameter.
 All the other parameters are optional.
--	Supports a **Group** or **Groups** of parameters to enable you to organize the presentation of the items in the GUI.
+-	Supports a **Group** or **Groups** of parameters to enable you to organize the presentation of the items in the Test Automation Editor.

 The parameters are ordered starting with the most frequently used parameters first.
-The following examples show example code and the resulting GUI appearance:
+The following examples show example code and the resulting Editor appearance:
 ```csharp
 // Defining the name and description.
 [Display("MyName", "MyDescription")]